-Infertility treatment success is defined as the birth
+Infertility treatment success is defined as the birth of a healthy infant.

 Infertility clinic success rates vary depending on:

-The doctors' skill and
+- The doctors' skill and experience.

 - How many couples with severe infertility problems a clinic chooses to treat.

-The cause of infertility and a woman's
+- The cause of infertility and a woman's

 - Ovulation problems (not including those related to advanced age) are the most successfully treated cause of infertility.